roman-milk/roman-milk.github.io/one-mans-fantasy-1.md

  We said our goodbyes and as we left I saw Joan watching us leave and I wondered what she was thinking.
 Sorry that she had fucked it up for us or wondering how a little dick like me ended up with a woman like Kristal.

  Kristal was quiet on the ride home and when we got there she kissed me on the cheek and went to her room.
 I undressed and was lying there looking up at the ceiling and going over the week in my mind when the bedroom door opened and Kristal came into the room.
 With the hallway light behind her I could see that she was naked.
 She walked over to the bed, pulled the covers off of me and got on the bed.
-I started to ask her what she was doing but before I could get a word out she placed a finger across my lips and said: Report_Story #3
+I started to ask her what she was doing but before I could get a word out she placed a finger across my lips and said: